Phoenix Nursing School

 Date: June 29th

-New classes for the BSN program at AZCN start approximately every 8 weeks.
-You can begin your nursing degree without waiting for a traditional semester schedule.
+New classes at AZCN start approximately every 8 weeks, so you can begin your BSN degree without waiting for a traditional semester schedule.

-Our nursing school will be closed for Memorial Day on May 25th.
+Our nursing school will be closed for Independence Day on July 3rd and 4th.

 Fall Commencement